There are all sorts of reasons why this might happen, but the result is almost always lots of extra stress and difficulties for everyone involved.

 If you want to make a complaint about health care you will need to contact the organisation that provides the service.
 So, that might mean the hospital, the community organisation or mental health trust.

-Devon Clinical Commissioning Group has details of all the Devon based NHS organisations, plus contact details for the teams that give advice and handle complaints and feedback.
-In some NHS organisations this is a Patient Advice and Liaison Services (PALS).
+One Devon is the Integrated Care Board for Devon health services.
+There is a list on their website of all the Devon based NHS organisations, plus contact details for the teams that give advice and handle complaints and feedback.

 If your child is under 18 you will need to make a complaint about children’s social care services.
 You can find out how to do that on the Devon County Council website.